gbmhunter/blog/content/electronics/circuit-design/how-to-create-sine-waves-from-square-waves-and-rc-filters/_index.md

 </p>

 {{% note %}}
-You don't have to make the cut-off frequency of each stage equal to the input/output frequency.
+**You don't have to make the cut-off frequency of each stage equal to the input/output frequency**.
 It's a trade-off between the amplitude of the output sine wave and the amount of distortion the sine wave will have.
 If you lower the cut-off frequency, the RC filters will attenuate more of the fundamental frequency and reduce the amplitude of your sine wave, but will also attenuate more of the harmonics, meaning less distortion.
 In reverse, if you raise the cut-off frequency, you will get a larger amplitude sine wave but with more distortion.
 {{% /note %}}

 This means the resistor in each RC stage has to be: